Top 5 Tips for Busy Parents from our Sherah Team

 We hear you loud and clear!
-Here are the top five problem areas we heard from our Sherah members about their busy lives along with the best tips from our team of Sherah assistants to help them go more smoothly.
+Here are the top five problem areas we hear from our Sherah members about their busy lives along with the best tips from our team of Sherah personal assistants to help your home and family run more more smoothly.
 Drumroll please......

 #1 - I hate laundry.

 Not one person has said they like laundry.
 It comes up as a top problem in every new member call.
 Some of you hate the folding.
 Some hate putting away.
 Some hate everything about it.
 Some of you haven't seen your dining room table top in a few weeks.
 Here are several ways to tackle this problem area differently.
 Try them and see what works for you.